y-scope/yscope-log-viewer/README.md

 Join us on [Zulip][zulip] to chat with developers and other community members.

-# Developer Guide
+# Contributing

-You can find our docs source in `docs/dev-guide`.
+You can find our developer guide in `docs/dev-guide`.

 # Features in Development